GDPR in DACH: How to Sell in the German-speaking Market

 Where should data be stored according to regulations?

 But that’s not the only thing GDPR says about data storage.
-It also dictates how long you can store the data and when/how to delete it.
+It also dictates how long you can store the data and when or how to delete it.

 How long can data be stored?

-According to the European Commission (EC), there isn’t a set limit, but they recommend only storing data for the shortest time possible.
+The GDPR doesn’t set a strict limit, but personal data should only be stored as long as required and generally for the shortest time possible.
 That means if you don’t have valid reasons for continuing to store the data, such as for tax purposes, be sure to delete it.
-You must also inform any involved third parties and ensure they comply.
+You are also required to inform any involved 3rd parties and ensure they also comply.

 Another stipulation is that you keep the data up to date if your company plans to store it over a longer timeframe.
 Reach out to your customers or give them a way to keep their data current.
 And as always, make sure you communicate why you need to store their data for longer.